krypted/precache/README.md

 2. The script then checks to see if the machine is a Caching Server, and if it is, uses the relevant URL and port
 3. If the machine isn't a Caching Server, then it checks to see if the machine knows where the Caching Server for its network is located, and if it finds this, uses the relevant URL and port
 4. If this fails, it falls back to `http://localhost:49672`
+5. When initalised, a test confirms that the caching server can be accessed.
+If not, the script exits.
   * Alternatively, specify which Caching Server to use by using the flag `-cs http://cachingserver:port` - where `cachingserver:port` are the appropriate values
   * You can find your caching servers port by running: `sudo serveradmin fullstatus caching`
-5. Files are downloaded through the Caching Server; if the asset is already in the cache, it is skipped.
+6. Files are downloaded through the Caching Server; if the asset is already in the cache, it is skipped.
 Only IPSW files are kept
   * IPSW files are saved in `/tmp/precache` by default.
 Use the `-o` or `--output` flag with a file path to save to a specific location
-6. Logs are written out to `/tmp/precache.log`
+7. Logs are written out to `/tmp/precache.log`

 ## Suggested Use
 In some environments, it may be desirable to run this as a LaunchDaemon on a Caching server in order to keep particular assets available.
 To do this, you could use a basic LaunchDaemon that runs once a day.